quicwg/ops-drafts/draft-ietf-quic-applicability.md

 Currently QUIC only supports failover cases.
 Only one "path" can be used at a time, and as soon as the new path is validated all traffic will be switched over to the next path.
-For intention migrations the client can send probing packets before switching over to measurement and eventually pre-heat the path.
+For intentional migrations the client can send probing packets before switching over to measurement and eventually pre-heat the path.
 The other endpoint in required to validate the new path before use in order to avoid address spoofiing attacks.
-Path validation takes one RTT and congestion control will also be reset on path mitragtion.
-Therefore migration usual has a performance impact.
+Path validation takes one RTT and congestion control will also be reset on path miragtion.
+Therefore migration usually has a performance impact.